 In time I found a tenure-track position in the city, and for the first time ever, my commute consisted of a subway ride.
 That was the good part.
 Unfortunately, I wasn’t a good fit with the institution and its culture.
 I stayed for a few years, then left.
 At the Metropolitan Museum of Art I led tours in Italian, and subsequently worked in the Museum library.

-Today, 10 years out of J-School, I’m very glad I made the career change.
+Today, over a decade out of Columbia, I’m very glad I made the career change.
 I’ve had the privilege and great pleasure of meeting people with many different stories.
 Even after all this time, it still amazes me that people are willing to bare their souls to a stranger.
 I am very lucky to be able to share their stories.
 I look forward to many more.